Clinical trials of medicines in humans

 Companies, including CROs (Contract Research Organisations) engaged in clinical trials of medicines in humans can apply for authorisation of clinical trials and submit notifications about ongoing trials to DKMAnet, our access-controlled extranet: Applying for clinical trial authorisations via DKMAnet

-Application on CD-ROM or via Eudralink
+Application via Eudralink

 5. How will I know if an amendment to my clinical trial needs to be approved by the Danish Medicines Agency?